Online banking

 Mobile banking sites let you access your accounts from your mobile device without downloading a mobile banking app.

 Banking through an Internet browser on your mobile device is similar to online banking with your computer.
-Mobile banking sites may:
+However, mobile banking sites may give you a more detailed view of your accounts.
+The website also allows you to access more services than using a mobile banking app.

 Protection from unauthorized transactions when online banking